mozerpol/NotesFromLearning/learningVHDL/README.md

 ## 2. Język Verilog w projektowaniu układów FPGA: <a name="2"></a>
 The script about VHDL starts on page 110. <br/>
 VHDL - *Very High Speed Integrated Circuits Hardware Description Language*.
-In the 1993 introduced standard *1164*, where defined data type.
+In 1993, the 1164 standard was introduced, where defined data type. <br/>
 The data types have been grouped together in a package called *std_logic_1164*.
 Except this we have a different extensions of VHDL language: <br/>
 - 1076.1 - VHDL-AMS - added the ability to simulate and model analog circuits
-- 1076.2 - includess data types which are needed for high-level modeling and simulation like *math_real* or *math_complex*.
+- 1076.2 - includes data types which are needed for high-level modeling and simulation like *math_real* or *math_complex*.
 - 1076.3 - includes data types, which are needed for synthesis: *numeric_bit* or
     *numeric_std*